-These gentle souls have long reigned as one of the most popular dog breeds in America, both as emotional support animals and as general family pets.
-Their kind demeanors and overt friendliness make them a good fit for people who struggle with mental health issues, and as an added bonus they are highly trainable.
-Goldens want to love and be loved, and they have immense amounts of patience with those who find their way into their hearts.
+Golden retrievers have long reigned as one of the most popular dog breeds in the U.S., both as emotional support animals and general family pets.
+Their patient demeanors and overt friendliness make them a good fit for people with health issues.
+And as an added bonus, they are highly trainable.

 03 of 10